-- End letter with how your prospect can contact you for more information
+- End the letter with how your prospect can contact you for more information.

 - Let them know that you will follow up in xx days.

 A great way to meet new prospects face to face is at a trade show.
-Trades shows give your potential new customers a great deal of information on your company and who they will be joining in a business relationship.
+Trades shows give your potential new customers a great deal of information on your company and who they’ll be joining in a business relationship.

-- Find out who is going to be at the trade show.
+- Find out who’s going to be at the trade show.

-- Provide ‘swag’ (promotional products) with company logo to give away
+- Provide “swag” (promotional products) with the company logo to give away.

 - Offer a prize if potential clients leave their business cards.

 - Be friendly, professional, and personal.

 - Keep a box of your cards to hand out to all that stop at your booth.